gablg1/columnDB/src/README.md

 This repository is managed by the CS165 Staff, so please contact one of the TFs or Stratos if you have any questions at any time.

+## Getting Started

+First, please add our distribution code repository as a new remote, you can do that with:

+> `git remote add cs165 git://code.seas.harvard.edu/cs165-main/cs165-2015-base.git`

+This means in the future, you can pull from our repository using:

+> `git pull cs165 master`

+Next, please make sure that your project/repo are set to private.
+You'll still need to share read access with the cs165-staff group.

+We recommend that throughout the semester, you make git tags at each of the checkpoints so that it's easier to manage the progress of your project.

 ## CS165-API.h

 The CS165-API.h header file contains the public API that your server